Updated: April 15, 2026

 cost of healthcare in madeiraHealthcare in Madeira, as in all of Portugal, is available to all legal residents at only a minimal cost under the National Health Service (Serviço Nacional de Saúde), also known as the SNS.

-Under this, essential medical services are free, and you are only required to pay extra for certain services and treatments, such as X-rays.
+Under this, emergency services and basic medical care are free, and you are only required to pay extra for certain services and treatments, such as X-rays.
 For individuals over 65 and those under 18, healthcare is completely free.

-Private healthcare is an affordable option compared with the USA, with many expats taking out private insurance plans.
+Private clinics are affordable compared with those in the USA, with many expats taking out private insurance plans.
 While more comprehensive insurance plans are more expensive, in general, private plans are far cheaper than in the USA.
-Plans begin from around €30 ($35) a person per month in Madeira, reaching around €200 ($232), while in the USA, plans can be as high as €345 ($400) to €862 ($1,000) per month.
+Plans begin from around €30 ($33) a person per month in Madeira, reaching around €200 ($220), while in the USA, plans can be as high as €345 ($375) to €862 ($940) per month.

 The perks of going private are shorter waiting times and English being more widely spoken, although the Portuguese public health service is also very good, and, particularly on Madeira, you will find that most healthcare professionals speak English.